EricZinda/Perplexity/backlog.md

     High Pri:
         - Hi!
 Could we have a menu, please? --> Doesn't remember the successful parse (8) because the first half of the conjunct fails
-            - Shouldn't we not run the second half if the first fails? orig pronoun_q(x14,pron(x14),_a_q(x20,_menu_n_1(x20),proper_q( x6,
+            - Shouldn't we not run the second half if the first fails?
+            - The first half (#1) fails because it is a question and unknown is not set up for questions orig pronoun_q(x14,pron(x14),_a_q(x20,_menu_n_1(x20),proper_q( x6,